witchcraft for beginners

-While there is no definition or set standard of practice for witches, there do exist several practices that exemplify what a witch incorporates into his or her craft.
+While there is no definition or set standard of practice for witches, there do exist several practices and many useful magical correspondences that exemplify what a witch incorporates into his or her craft.

 This is not meant to be an exhaustive list.
 And by no means are these practices essential to every witch.
 This list merely sheds light on the practices that have been handed down through the ages among witches and are meant to help you start down your path of witchcraft.

 Keep an open mind.
 Trust your intuition.
 Rely on the inner clarity you were born with to guide you as you learn more ways to practice witchcraft.

 Herbalism is the practice of using herbs and plant material to achieve a desired outcome.
 Herbalism has applications in both magickal and practical ways, and their benefits can be used as herbal allies in both manners.

 Divination involves the use of an object or objects to gain answers to questions, or to see events, that are not perceptible to the average person.
 The use of interpretive tools are used to relay guidance through your inner spirit or higher-self.